Marta Russell: Biography

-Russell grew up in the Mississippi Delta, born into an old Southern family.
+Russell grew up in the Mississippi Delta, born into an old Southern family that lived on their cotton farm.
 She was diagnosed with Cerebral palsy as an infant.
 During her childhood, she underwent numerous surgeries attempting to improve her mobility.
 The surgeries were without positive results.

+As a young adult, the Civil rights movement was active all across the Southern US and Russell was a part of it, volunteering for the ACLU to fight against racial segregation.

 As a young adult, Russell attended the Memphis College of Art and received a Bachelor of Fine Arts degree.
 Frustrated with the conservative culture of the South, she moved to Los Angeles, California, in her early 20s to pursue a career in film.
 Marta attended The American Film Institute (AFI) and worked as a graphic artist, cinematic visual effects artist, and a commercial producer.
 A notable visual effects role was as Background Composite Supervisor for the film "Tron" (1982), working in parallel with her then-husband.

 Russell's identity as a writer and journalist emerged as her disability progressed and she had to navigate the disability policy netherworld to survive.
 She became more involved with disability rights groups such as ADAPT.
 A photographer as well as a producer of audio and visual content, Russell was recognized in 1994 with an award from the City of Los Angeles Commission on Disabilities for her contributions to disability society in the media.
 Russell was co-producer/correspondent for the KCET Life & Times documentary entitled, Disabled & the Cost of Saying 'I Do (1995) which was honored with a Golden Mike Award for Journalism.

 Russell has one daughter named Georgia Scheele.

+She also demonstrated against the 2003 US war on Iraq.